Setting up your HPC account

 fi

 Recall that any environment variables with export are passed in to child process.
-So no need to set them every time in 2, instead you can set them once and for all in 1 (but then you need to login again for this take effect).
+So no need to set them in non-login shells.
+On the other hand, anything with alias is not propagated to a child process.

 Git